-In only the last few centuries human beings have created new technologies that have affected virtually all life, and changed the face of the planet.
-These technologies have ranged from advances in medicine, the development of new forms of energy, space travel, computerization, and much more - all very impressive achievements covering virtually every aspect of our lives.
+In only the last few centuries, human beings have created new technologies that have affected virtually all life, and changed the face of the planet.
+These technologies have ranged from advances in medicine, the development of new forms of energy, space travel, computerization, artificial intelligence, and much more - all very impressive achievements covering virtually every aspect of our lives.

-I believe countries are moving forward with new technologies too fast and too carelessly on their own agendas thereby placing the future at risk.
-This is seen for example by the presence of global climate change, which may largely be a result of carbon emissions from human technology.
+I believe countries are moving forward with new technologies too rapidly and too carelessly on their own agendas thereby placing the future at risk.
+This is seen, for example, by the presence of global climate change, which may largely be a result of carbon emissions from human technology.
 While countries distance each other by making their own economic interests and beliefs their priority, it is a time when they should instead be aligning themselves on the same page to deal with the complex changes due to our technologies.
-I propose that only through integrating their efforts and moving in the direction of globalization, or at least finding some all encompassing Universal Philosophy that countries can agree on regarding how the human species behaves, will they be able to improve the chances of survival for Life and Earth.
-I believe the incorporation of such a set of guidelines or philosophy is possible even withstanding the many differences countries and regions have regarding economic interests and belief systems.
+I propose that only through integrating their efforts, and moving in the direction of globalization, or at least finding some all encompassing Universal Philosophy that countries can agree on regarding how the human species behaves, will they be able to improve the chances of survival for Life and Earth.
+I believe the incorporation of such a set of guidelines or philosophy is possible even withstanding the many differences that countries and cultures have regarding economic interests and belief systems.

 It will be especially important that the leaders of the most influential countries impacting the planet take a significant role in implementing this change.
-For a start this would include some of the greater economic powers like Russia, China, the U.S.A., and Canada.
-One might suggest this is a task for the United Nations and idealistically this may be true but realistically economic power in a large part rules our lives and the planet.
-Hence the support of the economic powers is required for the necessary changes to occur.
+For a start, this would include some of the greater economic powers like Russia, the European Union, China, the U.S.A., and Canada.
+One might suggest that this is a task for the United Nations, and idealistically this may be true, but realistically, economic power in a large part rules our lives and the planet.
+Hence, the support of the economic powers is required for the necessary changes to occur.

-It is my hope that some of the ideas in this book will help individuals, regions, countries, and leaders see that it is logical, and becoming more urgent, that we apply more of our resources to the welfare of the planet, and not just ourselves.
+It is my hope that some of the ideas in this book will help individuals, cultures, countries, and leaders see that it is logical, and becoming more urgent, that we apply more of our resources to the welfare of the planet, and not just toward ourselves.

-The future of the human species and indeed that of all life on this planet has in the past been influenced only by natural disasters like climate change and possibly asteroids colliding with Earth.
+The future of the human species, and indeed that of all life on this planet, has in the past been influenced only by natural disasters like climate change and possibly asteroids colliding with Earth.
 It may be that their devastating effects even caused the dinosaurs to become extinct.
-Though these natural threats along with others will continue to exist in the future, the side effects of technologies created by humans have become even greater threats to Life and Earth because they are world impacting and have become more complex and more powerful over the last few decades, a single grain of sand in the hourglass of the evolutionary time scale.
+Though these natural threats, along with others, will continue to exist in the future, the side effects of technologies created by humans have become even greater threats to Life and Earth.
+This is because they are world impacting, and they have become more complex and more powerful over the last few decades - a single grain of sand in the hourglass of the evolutionary time scale.

-I want to emphasize that human beings have not always represented a concern to the welfare of Life and the Planet.
-It is only in the last few centuries, a small fraction of the time we have existed, that we have developed complex and powerful technologies that can not only protect Life and Earth but also threaten it in ways that no natural disaster ever could.
-As an example it is very probable that if all the nuclear weapons on the planet were detonated at once they would destroy our atmosphere and possibly all life.
-Though this is an unlikely threat, this possible event has clearly come to exist only due to technologies that human beings have created in the last century.
+I want to emphasize that human beings have not always represented a concern to the welfare of Life and the planet.
+It is only in the last few centuries, a small fraction of our existence, that we have developed complex and powerful technologies that can, not only protect Life and Earth, but also threaten it in ways that no natural disaster ever could.
+As an example, it is very probable that if all the nuclear weapons on the planet were detonated at once, they would destroy our atmosphere and possibly all life.
+Though this is an unlikely event, this possible threat has clearly come to exist only due to technologies that human beings have created in the last century.

-You and I are part of a species at a stage in our evolution when we can do great good and also great damage to Life and the Planet.
+You and I are part of a species at a stage in our evolution when we can do great good, and also great damage to Life and the planet.
 We can threaten its existence in ways that have never occurred in the past.
-Where greater caution should be taken we instead follow our instinctive ways of competing with each other over our economic interests and our beliefs.
-Clouded by the ways of our primitive past we continue to play out our script of “survival of the fittest” between individuals, regions, and countries.
-While we are so familiar with surviving through “competition” a more "cooperative" approach between individuals, regions, and countries may be warranted given the new presence of complex and powerful technologies.
+Where greater caution should be taken, we instead follow our instinctive ways of competing with each other over our economic interests and our beliefs.
+Clouded by the ways of our primitive past, we continue to play out our script of “survival of the fittest” between individuals, cultures, and countries.
+While we are so familiar with surviving through “competition”, a more "cooperative" approach may be warranted given the new presence of complex and powerful technologies.
 Though human life has adapted somewhat in taking a cooperative approach it is yet far from adequate.

 NOT IMPORTANT - such concerns are impractical to your life since you already have more important daily routines to attend to.